Outlook and risks

 Outokumpu gives quarterly outlook and reviews short-term risks and uncertainties in its interim reports.
 More detailed information about our material risks and risk management is in our latest Annual Report.

-Outokumpu's adjusted EBITDA improvement in the first quarter of 2026 is expected to benefit mainly from recovering stainless steel delivery volumes, which are forecast to rise by 20–30% from the fourth quarter of 2025.
-The change in deliveries mainly reflects normal seasonality and the exceptionally low level in business area Europe in the comparative period, which was additionally affected by challenges related to the supply chain planning solution in the ERP rollout in the fourth quarter.
+Outokumpu's adjusted EBITDA improvement in the second quarter of 2026 is expected to benefit mainly from increasing stainless steel delivery volumes, which are forecast to rise by 0–10% from the first quarter of 2026.

-With the current raw material prices, some raw material-related inventory and metal derivative gains are forecasted to be realized in the first quarter.
+With the current raw material prices, raw material-related inventory and metal derivative gains are forecasted to be realized in the second quarter.

-Adjusted EBITDA in the first quarter of 2026 is expected to be higher compared to the fourth quarter of 2025
+Adjusted EBITDA in the second quarter of 2026 is expected to be higher compared to the first quarter of 2026.

 Short-term risks and uncertainties

 Outokumpu is exposed to a range of risks and uncertainties that may adversely affect its business and operations.
-To mitigate these risks, the company applies continuous and comprehensive risk management across its operations.
+To mitigate these risks, Outokumpu applies continuous and comprehensive risk management across the company.

-The main short-term risks relate to the development in trade policies and increased geopolitical tensions, which could disrupt global trade, increase inflation, and slow economic growth, ultimately leading to possible weakening of demand and pressure on stainless steel prices, even with their broad range of end uses.
+The main short-term risks relate to trade policy developments and heightened geopolitical tensions, including the escalation in the Middle East.
+These could disrupt global trade, increase inflation, and slow economic growth, ultimately weakening stainless steel demand and putting pressure on stainless steel prices, despite their broad range of end-uses.

-For more information on Outokumpu’s risks, please refer to the Annual Report for 2024 and the Notes to the 2024 Financial Statements.
-The Annual Report for 2025 and the Notes to the 2025 Financial Statements are planned to be published during week 9.
+For more information on Outokumpu’s risks, please refer to the Annual Report for 2025 Risk Management section, and the Notes to the 2025 Financial Statements.

 Find out more